 BBC RADIO SUSSEX & SURREY - Station formed by the merger of Radio Sussex and Radio Surrey, from 8 January 1994 (though the name was used on air from late 1993).
 The following August it was renamed Southern Counties Radio.
 View old schedules

 BBC Radio Swindon - Opt-out service from Radio Wiltshire, opened 11 November 2002.
 Wiltshire Sound had been providing localised programming for Swindon for some time beforehand.
 At launch Radio Swindon provided nine hours a day of local output; this was later reduced to six and then in 2007 to just three hours, all at breakfast time.
 However, the station retained a separate identity to Radio Wiltshire until 4 April 2009, when the service on all frequencies became known as BBC Wiltshire.

 BBC RADIO TAUNTON - The shortest lived radio station of all time?
 Radio Taunton was an emergency service set up to serve a storm-hit Somerset.
 It was on air for just four days in February 1978.

-BBC TEES - Middlesbrough-based station covering the former county of Cleveland, the southern part of County Durham and the northern fringes of North Yorkshire.
+BBC RADIO TEES - Middlesbrough-based station covering the former county of Cleveland, the southern part of County Durham and the northern fringes of North Yorkshire.
 The station was known as Radio Cleveland until 11 August 2007, and then as BBC Tees until 27 January 2020.

 BBC RADIO TEESSIDE - The original name of Radio Cleveland, from 31 December 1970 until 31 March 1974.